 What is your philosophy on compression?

-For years, my favorite compressor was the LA-3A, and we had some 1176LNs that sounded pretty much the same.
+For years, my favorite compressor was the LA-3A.
 These were electro-optical devices that had a sweet sound, and were extremely flexible.
 You could use them on anything.
-I still use compression when recording most individual tracks, kind of a holdover from my tape machine days, but not a lot unless there is an effect I’m going for.
+I still use hardware compression when recording most individual tracks, kind of a holdover from my tape machine days, but not a lot unless there is an effect I’m going for.
 I usually run the kick and the snare through the compressors in the Porticos.
 Compressors can also help groups of instruments or vocalists hang together, so I often use them on those busses when mixing.
 It’s one reason I use more busses than VCAs in Pro Tools.